yahoo/elide-doc/pages/guide/v7/13-openapi.md

 ### SpringDoc Integration

 Elide contributes to [Springdoc](https://springdoc.org/v2/)'s OpenAPI document by exposing a Springdoc `OpenApiCustomizer` bean.

+If API Versioning is used, only the Path strategy is supported when integrating with Springdoc as the other strategies are difficult to document with OpenAPI.

 The default implementation is implemented in `DefaultElideOpenApiCustomizer`.
 To override the behavior a `ElideOpenApiCustomizer` bean can be created which will cause the `DefaultElideOpenApiCustomizer` not to be configured.

 ```java
 @Configuration